Why study Pre-Med?

 - Mu Sigma Pi Pre-Health Service Club

 You will have the opportunity to have an internship, clinical, or field experience at a medical facility.
-AU’s Pre-Medical Professions Advisor will work with you to find internships in the medical field that fit with your interests so you can experience your targeted profession first hand.
-As a premed student, you will also have the unique opportunity to conduct laboratory research with faculty, an important element in your medical school application.
+AU’s pre-medical professions advisor will work with you to find internships that fit with your chosen area of interest.
+You will also have the opportunity to conduct lab research with faculty, an important element in your medical school application.
+And you will get hands-on experience with advanced tools and technologies, including synthetic cadavers known as SynDavers.
+These synthetic human bodies are made from materials that mimic living tissue and replicate the human anatomy in great detail.
+This first-hand experience prepares you for medical school.

 - Advocate Medical Group